Old Montreal

 • Statue of reclining woman, credit Hardeep

-Step inside the Montreal Museum of Fine Arts to see over 47,000 paintings, sculptures, graphic art, photos, and multimedia installations from artists across Canada and around the world.
-For a look into Montreal’s history and archeology, a visit to the Pointe-à-Callière is a must.
-Browse permanent collections and temporary exhibits about the world’s great civilizations before dining at the on-site Bistro L’Arrivage with a view of the St. Lawrence River.
+Discover the Montreal Museum of Fine Arts, where you can admire over 47,000 paintings, sculptures, graphic works, photographs, and multimedia installations by artists from Canada and around the world.
+To explore the history and archaeology of Montreal, a visit to Pointe-à-Callière is a must.
+Wander through permanent collections and temporary exhibitions dedicated to major civilizations of the world, then enjoy lunch at the on-site Bistro L’Arrivage, which offers beautiful views of the St. Lawrence River.

 • People enjoying a ride at La Ronde

-Make a day trip to visit Quebec’s largest theme park.
-La Ronde—a Six Flags theme park—is the perfect family or couples day out.
-Ride over 40 different rides and attractions from large roller coasters to smaller attractions for kids.
+Take a day trip to visit Quebec’s largest amusement park.
+La Ronde — a Six Flags park — is the perfect spot for a family or couple outing.
+Enjoy over 40 rides and attractions, from thrilling roller coasters to smaller rides for children.

 • Close up of someone peddling a bike

-Montreal has one of the most iconic urban pathways in Canada.
-Follow the Lachine Canal Path through a mosaic of city landscapes.
-Pack a picnic and stop in one of the many riverside parks along the way for a relaxing afternoon.
+Montreal boasts one of Canada’s most iconic urban trails.
+Follow the Lachine Canal bike path as it winds through a mosaic of cityscapes.
+Bring a picnic and stop at one of the many riverside parks along the way for a relaxing afternoon.

 Unique Experiences